civo/docs/content/docs/machine-learning/creating-a-new-kubeflow-notebook.md

   <title>Creating a new Kubeflow notebook | Civo Documentation</title>
 </head>

+## ⚠️ Deprecated Product Alert

+**This managed product is deprecated and will be removed in the future.** Please consider alternatives.

+## Overview

 To create a new Kubeflow notebook, you will need to provide a name, select a development environment, and make a few architectural decisions.
 All of these are explained below.

 ## Notebook options